jatin-dhingra/Shortify/README.md

 This is an example of how to make a application which shortens the url entered by the client.

+**ShortId** A npm module use to generate the short id data for a non dependable (STRING) and here converting the entered url as form such that the rendering of short id enables to give the URL of a particular link.

 **MongoDB** is used for checking if the entered url is in Database.
 If yes then simply it will print it and there's no need to generate a new short url otherwise it will generate a new short url and render it on main page

 ---